 As a member of the corps de ballet, Sean plays one of the fairies but in one cast he also gets to play the mischievous sprite, Puck.

 Puck is a great opportunity as he is such a key role.
 He is involved in most of the story and creates a lot of the romantic mishaps.

-In the first Act he is the fictional ballet company’s ballet master.
-Then, in Act 2, the dream world, he is the fairy creature that gets up to all sorts of mischief!
+In the first act he is the fictional ballet company’s ballet master.
+Then, in Act Two, the dream world, he is the fairy creature that gets up to all sorts of mischief!

-I get to use my tap dancing skills at the end of Act 1 when I play Puck.
+I get to use my tap dancing skills at the end of Act One when I play Puck.

 Getting to play Puck is great for characterisation as he is quite a key character to both realities.

 Going from the real world to the dream world – it is very tiring!

 That is especially the case in Act Two because you have to have such energy all the time.
 For the dream world scenes you have to be very animated and there are lots of little solos so it is a production that really tests your stamina.

 That sounds like it could be quite tricky.
 Is it challenging to portray the differences?

 It is hard at first.
 Nerves play a big part.
 You are definitely aware of every face you pull and every move you make.